 The United States Department of Agriculture study showed drinking black tea lowered blood lipids by 6-10% within a three week period.

-To make the ideal tea, steep tea in hot water for at least 3 minutes, this will ensure that it releases the beneficial compounds.
+To make the ideal tea, steep it in hot water for at least 3 minutes, this will ensure that it releases the beneficial compounds.

-If you do not like black tea, add a spoon of honey to add a little sweetness.
+If you don't like black tea, add a spoon of honey to add a little sweetness.

-Scientists are given you another reason to grab a glass of red wine.
+Scientists are giving you another reason to grab a glass of red wine.
 Antioxidants in a red may help prevent heart disease by increasing high-density lipoprotein (HDL), the good kind.

-This option is for people who already drink alcohol, and doctors would not recommend this solution to get a person who does not drink alcohol.
+This option is for people who already drink alcohol.
+Doctors would not recommend this solution to people who do not drink alcohol.